-	Event management is an algorythm of actions made in order to organize a conference, meeting, exhibition, etc. And the content of each action vary depending on a topic of the events, target audience and other factors.
+Event management is an algorithm of actions made in order to organize a conference, meeting, exhibition, etc. And the content of each action varies depending on a topic of the events, target audience and other factors.

-	In the article we are going to share to you the metodology of increasing the number of Drupal Cafes participants.
+In the article, we are going to share with you the methodology of increasing the number of Drupal Cafes participants.

 Stages of event management

 If you decided to grow your Drupal Community and organize bigger Drupal Cafe or Drupal Camps or any other event, the first step is analysis.
 There are two main areas of research and analysis.